 I know the wrenching pain of watching a parent die of cancer.
 The sharp shock and twisting gape of divorce and heartache.
 I have lived the searing resentment and anger of raising a baby/child by myself.
 The agony of friendlessness and the aching pain of being excluded – that singularly cruel vein of emotional schoolyard bullying.
 I still feel the crushing panic of having had chronic fatigue.

 I know the courage it takes to pursue healing and the fear that rises up on that path.
 I have softened into acceptance of life as a single mother, and revel in the glorious blessing of a deep connection with my now teenage child.
-I live in the way that sensitive empathetic people do – raw and thin-skinned, often overwhelmed, but joyfully alive in the ways that learning to set limits, know my boundaries, and engage in excellent self-care provide for me.
+I live in the way that highly sensitive empaths do – raw and thin-skinned, often overwhelmed, but joyfully alive in the ways that learning to set limits, know my boundaries, and engage in excellent self-care provide for me.